katenuss/ps_211/_lecture4.md

 - Exam 1 is scheduled for Tuesday, September 23 during our regular class time.
     - Exam 1 will cover material from Lectures 1 - 4.
     - After today's lecture, I will post a review sheet on Slack that has all the topics that will be covered on the exam.
-    - The exam will be closed book/notes, but you may print this review sheet (and write on it with your own notes) or you may bring one 8.5" x 11" sheet of paper with handwritten notes (both sides).
+    - The exam will be closed book/notes, but you may print the provided review sheet (and write on it with your own notes) or you may bring one 8.5" x 11" sheet of paper with handwritten notes (both sides).
     - You will be able to complete the exam without a calculator.
 However, you are welcome to bring a calculator if you would like.
 Phones and phone calculators are not allowed.
-- If you have accommodations and have not yet contacted me or Juneau, please do so as soon as possible.
+- If you have accommodations, Juneau will reach out to you (via Slack) to confirm your accommodations for the exam.
+If you do not hear from Juneau by the end of the day, please contact both of us.
 - If you need to miss the exam for any reason, please contact me as soon as possible to schedule a makeup exam.
     - Make-ups must be taken within one week of the original exam date.
 - We will have a review session for Exam 1 on Thursday, September 18 during our regular class time.